Message to the Student:

 When the Financial Aid Office has determined an accurate expected family contribution, it subtracts the family contribution (EFC) from the standard student budget.
 The result is the amount of financial aid a student is eligible to receive.

 Step 4: Packaging Financial Aid

 Once a student's financial aid eligibility has been determined, the Financial Aid Office will first include all grant funds that the student is eligible to receive in the award package.
-If there is remaining need and the student indicated that he/she would accept work, SMC will package Federal Work Study if funds are available.
+If there is a remaining need and the student indicated that he/she would accept work, SMC will package Federal Work-Study if funds are available.
 Federal Stafford Loans will not be packaged automatically.
 Students requesting loans will need to submit a Loan Request Form.
 Requests will be approved on a case-by-case basis.
 (See: SMC Loan Policy.)
-Students applying by the priority deadline will be given first consideration for SEOG and Federal Work Study.
+Students applying by the priority deadline will be given first consideration for SEOG and Federal Work-Study.